I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_optparam.md

 ## Members

 `cbSize`

 Size, in bytes, of the OPTPARAM structure.

 `dwReserved`

 Reserved, must be initialized to zero.

 `Flags`

 Optional bit flags that modify the parameter's characteristics.
 The following flags can be set in any combination:

 `IconID`

 Usually identifies the icon to be associated with the option parameter, but is sometimes used for other purposes.
 Use of this member is dependent on the <a href="https://msdn.microsoft.com/3b3c002c-a201-4f81-b208-30864343409b">CPSUI option type</a>.

 `lParam`

 Use of this member is dependent on the <a href="https://msdn.microsoft.com/3b3c002c-a201-4f81-b208-30864343409b">CPSUI option type</a>.

 `pData`

 Pointer to the parameter's value.
 Use of this member is dependent on the <a href="https://msdn.microsoft.com/3b3c002c-a201-4f81-b208-30864343409b">CPSUI option type</a>.

 `Style`

 Push button style, used only for the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562844">TVOT_PUSHBUTTON</a> option type.

 ## Remarks
-        If the OPTPF_HIDE flag is set in all the OPTPARAM structures associated with an option, CPSUI hides the entire option.</p>
+If the OPTPF_HIDE flag is set in all the OPTPARAM structures associated with an option, CPSUI hides the entire option.

 ## Requirements
 | &nbsp; | &nbsp; |